 If you choose not to use a hutch for your rabbit, there is a colony option.

-This is a more difficult ways for breeding purposes because all of the rabbits stay together at all times.
-If you choose a colony setting, then you just need to fence in a grass area.
+This is a more difficult way for breeding purposes because all of the rabbits stay together at all times.
+If you choose a colony setting, then you just need to fence in a grassy area.
 The rabbits will dig their own holes for shelter.

-Read this article to learn more about raising rabbits in colony.
+Read this article to learn more about raising rabbits in a colony.

 If you wish to build your rabbits a shelter in a colony setting, you basically just put a roof on short stilts so the rabbits have just enough room to get under it.
 This will provide coverage from the weather but don’t be surprised if they still dig their own holes.